Ski resorts in Mexico

 Here are the best recommendations and suggested places in Mexico where you will see snowfall:

 Skiing in Arteaga, Coahuila

 Just 45 minutes from Saltillo, nestled in the Sierra de Arteaga, is Bosques de Monterreal, a tourist development where it is possible to ski and snowboard any day thanks to its artificial snow slope.

-Natural snowfalls in the winter months, which beautifies the landscape.
-There are Swiss chalet-style cabins, equipped with whirlpool tubs, kitchenette, and fireplace with wood, to spend a few days with family or a group of friends.
+Natural snowfalls in the winter months, beautify the landscape.
+There are Swiss chalet-style cabins, equipped with whirlpool tubs, a kitchenette, and a fireplace with wood, to spend a few days with family or a group of friends.